-Basile Doganis is a Franco-Greek screenwriter and filmmaker, as well as a dramaturg and translator.
-A graduate of the École normale supérieure, he holds an agrégation and a doctorate in philosophy.
-During several extended stays in Japan, he authored Le Silence dans le cinéma d'Ozu and Pensées du corps.
-La philosophie à l'épreuve des arts gestuels japonais (on dance, theatre, and martial arts).

-Formerly a lecturer at the École normale supérieure in Lyon, he later devoted himself to writing and directing for cinema.
-His work includes the short fiction films Le Gardien de son frère (2012) and Journée d'appel (2014), followed by his debut feature film Meltem (2019) and the documentary Altérations / Kô Murobushi.

-In theatre, he is currently an associate dramaturg at La Colline - National Theatre.
-In 2024, he served as dramaturg and translator for All the Time in the World (Tout le temps du monde) by Danai Epithymiadi.
+Basile Doganis is a Greek-French screenwriter and filmmaker, also working as a dramaturg and a translator.
+He graduated from the École normale supérieure of Paris and holds an Agrégation and a PhD in Philosophy.
+While living in Japan, he wrote Le Silence dans le cinéma d'Ozu and Pensées du corps.
+La philosophie à l'épreuve des arts gestuels japonais (danse, théâtre, arts martiaux).
+After working as an Associate Professor at the École normale supérieure in Lyon, he devoted himself to filmmaking and screenwriting.
+His works include the short fiction films His Brother's Keeper (Le Gardien de son frère, 2012) and Citizen Day (Journée d'appel, 2014), the feature film Meltem (2019) and the documentary Alterations / Kō Murobushi (2019).
+In theatre, he is currently an associate dramaturg at La Colline - National Theatre and has worked as dramaturg and translator for All the Time in the World (Tout le temps du monde, 2024-2025) by Danai Epithymiadi.

-Alongside his cinematic and theatrical endeavors, Basile Doganis works as a translator and interpreter, fluent in French, Greek, English, and Japanese.
-He has collaborated with a wide range of artists, including Wajdi Mouawad, Takeshi Kitano, Min Tanaka, Kô Murobushi, Theo Angelopoulos, and Patrice Chéreau.
+As he is fluent in French, Greek, English, and Japanese, Basile Doganis also works as a translator/interpreter, and has collaborated with a wide range of artists including Wajdi Mouawad, Takeshi Kitano, Min Tanaka, Kō Murobushi, Theo Angelopoulos, and Patrice Chéreau.